isomerpages/moe-clementipri/_our-curriculum/Mother Tongue/Tamil Language.md

 support for your child in learning MTL.
 This program is available for pupils in Primary 3 and 4 who may benefit from additional assistance in learning Mother Tongue Languages.
-Through innovative pedagogies and engaging learning resources, pupils receive individualized support to enhance their language learning experience.</p>
+Through innovative pedagogies and engaging learning resources, pupils receive individualised support to enhance their language learning experience.</p>